myaasiinh/expandable_cardview/README.md

 ## Expandable Card Widget Library

 ### Description
-The `ExpandableCard` widget provides a customizable card with expandable sections.
-It allows users to display detailed information in collapsible sections.
+The `ExpandableCard` widget provides a customizable card with expandable sections, facilitating the display of detailed information in collapsible sections.
+Ideal for presenting complex content within a compact UI.

 ### Add Dependency